psi4/psi4/doc/sphinxman/source/scf.rst

     vectors is not designed for computations with thousands of basis functions.

 |PSIfour| also features the capability to use "composite" Fock matrix build
 algorithms - arbitrary combinations of specialized algorithms that construct either the Coulomb or the Exchange matrix separately.
 In general, since separate Coulomb and Exchange matrix build algorithms exploit properties specific to their respective matrix, composite algorithms display lower scaling factors than their combined Fock build counterparts.
 However, composite algorithms also introduce redundant ERI computations into the calculation.
 Therefore, composite Fock build algorithms tend to perform better for larger systems, but worse for smaller systems.
 Arbitrary composite algorithms can be accessed by setting |globals__scf_type| to ``J_alg+K_alg``, where *J_alg* and *K_alg* are the names of the separate Coulomb and Exchange construction algorithms to use, respectively.
+Alternatively, if one is using DFT with non-hybrid functionals, a composite Coulomb construction algorithm can be specified solo by setting |globals__scf_type| to ``J_alg``, without the need to set an associated ``K_alg``.

 Specialized algorithms available to construct the Coulomb term within a composite framework are as follows: